 Some Medical schools require the completion of a Bachelor’s degree as a prerequisite for admission, however, many others do not have that requirement.
 Instead, the following prerequisite courses may be required:

 - Biochemistry - Highly suggested

 To be competitive, medical school admissions specialists suggest earning a B or higher in all classes.
 Completed higher-level courses such as advanced physics, advanced biology, biochemistry 2, or other advanced science courses may also be helpful.
 Admissions specialists also consider volunteering, leadership roles, research, and shadowing experience in addition to grades.
-UMHS does not require the completion of a bachelor's degree.
+UMHS does not require the completion of a pathology major or a bachelor's degree.

 Step 2: Prepare for, take and score well on the MCAT (Medical College Admissions Test).